bitnami/containers/bitnami/cassandra/README.md

 ```
 ## Initializing with custom scripts

-When the container is executed for the first time, it will execute the files with extensions `.sh` and `.cql` located at `/docker-entrypoint-initdb.d`.
-This behavior can be skipped by setting the environment variable `CASSANDRA_IGNORE_INITDB_SCRIPTS`.
+When the container is executed for the first time, it will execute the files with extensions `.sh`, `.cql` or `.cql.gz` located at `/docker-entrypoint-initdb.d` in `sort`ed order by filename.
+This behavior can be skipped by setting the environment variable `CASSANDRA_IGNORE_INITDB_SCRIPTS` to a value other than `yes` or `true`.

 In order to have your custom files inside the docker image you can mount them as a volume.